 As I mentioned, I spent the majority of my stay reading and occasionally walking around the grounds.
 There was almost no one on the beach, which isn’t very surprising.
 Evening waves were very rough, and I was grateful for the trees because they offered some shelter on my balcony.

 When the weather improves, there are dozens of beach chairs, tables, and water sports to enjoy.
+If you like surfing, you should definitely try surfing the wave pool at The LineUp.
 There is also a beachside grill and a fancier restaurant on the opposite end, and a fire pit to enjoy in the evenings.

 Because of the exposure, when I wasn’t at my cabin I would usually head to the pool deck by the main hotel.
 A second fire pit was running all day long.